 Pupils are welcome to use our shop in small groups; it helps to know in advance so we can ensure sufficient staffing.
 Alternatively we can choose a gift for each child to an agreed value.
 Ice creams can also be ordered in advance for school groups.

 Any other questions?

 If you have any other questions please get in touch with Nikki who will be more than happy to answer any questions you may have.

 What did other schools think?

-Suitable for KS1 and KS2.
+Suitable for all ages.
 Focussing on the journey of wheat from field to bread and waterpower, wheels, cogs, gears and other machinery

-Suitable for EYFS, KS1 and KS2.
+Suitable for all ages.
 Focussing on where our food comes from, farms and farming

 Suitable for EYFS, KS1 and KS2.
 Focussing on getting up close to young animals and how to care for living things